ChrisTowles/blog/content/blog/apache-airflow-part-1-why-and-goals.md

 - Can't use [AWS MWAA](https://aws.amazon.com/mwaa/) (it's not offered in AWS US Gov East)
 - Local Development
   - Changes to a job must be able to be tested locally before being pushed
-- CICD Pipeline
+- CI/CD Pipeline
   - Changes to a job must be able to be deployed to production via a CI/CD pipeline.
 - Job Management
-  - Offer Web UI to view and retrigger jobs
+  - Offer Web UI to view and re-trigger jobs
   - prefer Code first and config rather UI based.
   - Time to modify a job should be less than 5 minutes.
   - Time to create a job should be less than 30 minutes.